reteps/reteps.github.io/blog/when-orange-chicken/index.md

 He gave me a pretty crazy looking path structure to use, `/food/{date_doc}/meals/{meal_doc}/items/{item_doc}`, but after thinking it out on paper, I figured out a data structure for the food elements, as well how to query for food in this structure based on my alerts.
 ![paper for programming](./Pasted_image_20211021022927.png)
-When you use paper for programming, you know it's a complicated problem
+Caption: When you use paper for programming, you know it's a complicated problem

 ### Final Strides